Watering Plants While Away

 - In windy locations, cover vegetable plants with Summerweight Garden Fabric to protect them from drying winds and hold moisture in the soil.
 You can cover entire garden rows or wrap it around individual support cages.

 - Lawns often need regular watering, especially in sandy soils.
-Our new Snip-n-Spray Garden and Landscape Sprinkler System, combined with a programmable timer, lets you create a customized system for watering lawns, perennial beds and gardens.
-The system includes 50' of hose and five sprinkler heads.
+A good quality sprinkler, combined with a programmable timer , lets you create a customized system for watering lawns, perennial beds and gardens.
+The system includes 50 feet of hose and five sprinkler heads.

 - Newly seeded lawns require frequent — even daily — watering, especially during hot weather.
 Established lawns, on the other hand, benefit from a deep, weekly soaking.
 Use a timer to set the right frequency and duration for your situation.